Internal Linking for SEO

 4. Footer

 The footer is where you typically link to essential pages like Privacy Policy, Terms of Service, and Contact Information.
-These pages are crucial for user experience and SEO.
+These pages are crucial for user experience and SEO but carry less weight than links that appear higher in the page.

 5. Links within Content Body